Bug report #9148

 I tested the same layer I found the issues with after exporting to SHP and it worked fine, NULL values result in labelling engine label locations.

 #2 Updated by Alexandre Neto over 6 years ago

 - Target version changed from Version 2.0.0 to Future Release - High Priority

 Can can confirm this also with postgis.
 If the X and Y values are NULL (Label not fixed), the labels are draw near 0,0.

 I'm using X and Y as numerical fields with size 20 precision 5.

-#8 Updated by Regis Haubourg about 6 years ago
+#8 Updated by Regis Haubourg over 6 years ago

 I guess everything is around NULL handling.
 On my memory layer working well, NULL are in fact objects <class 'PyQt4.QtCore.QPyNullVariant'>.
 When restored with memLayerSaver, I get <type 'NoneType'>.